learning-layers/TagRec/README.md

 ## How-to-use
 The _tagrecommender_ .jar uses three parameters:
 First the algorithm:
+* Tag-Recommender
-* 3layers for 3Layers (based on ALCOVE theory) (Seitlinger et al., 2013)
+** 3layers for 3Layers (based on ALCOVE theory) (Seitlinger et al., 2013)
-* 3LT for the time-based 3Layers on the levels of tags and topics (Kowald et al., 2014a)
-* bll_c for BLL and BLL+C (based on ACT-R theory) (Kowald et al., 2014b)
-* bll_c_ac for BLL and BLL+MPr together with semantic correlations (Kowald et al., 2014b)
+** 3LT for the time-based 3Layers on the levels of tags and topics (Kowald et al., 2014a) ** bll_c for BLL and BLL+C (based on ACT-R theory) (Kowald et al., 2014b) ** bll_c_ac for BLL and BLL+MPr together with semantic correlations (Kowald et al., 2014b) ** lda for Latent Dirichlet Allocation (Krestel et al., 2009) ** cf for Collaborative Filtering (Jäschke et al., 2007) ** fr for Adapted PageRank and FolkRank (Hotho et al., 2006) ** girptm for GIRP and GIRPTM (Zhang et al., 2012)
-* lda for Latent Dirichlet Allocation (Krestel et al., 2009)
+** mp for MostPopular tags (Jäschke et al., 2007)
-* cf for Collaborative Filtering (Jäschke et al., 2007)
+** mp_u_r for MostPopular tags by user and/or resource (Jäschke et al., 2007)
+* Resource-Recommender
-* fr for Adapted PageRank and FolkRank (Hotho et al., 2006)
+* item_cirtt for the tag- and time-based approach based on BLL (Lacic et al., 2014)
+* item_mp for MostPopular items
+* item_cft for user-based Collaborative Filtering based on tag-profiles
+* item_cfb for user-based Collaborative Filtering based on user-item matrix
-* girptm for GIRP and GIRPTM (Zhang et al., 2012)
+* item_zheng for the tag- and time-based approach by Zheng et al. (2011)
-* mp for MostPopular tags (Jäschke et al., 2007)
-* mp_u_r for MostPopular tags by user and/or resource (Jäschke et al., 2007)
+* item_huang for the tag- and time-based appraoch by Huang et al. (2014)
+* Data-Processing:
-* core for calculating p-cores on a dataset
+** core for calculating p-cores on a dataset
-* split_l1o for splitting a dataset into training and test-sets using a leave-one-out method
-* split_8020 for splitting a dataset into training and test-sets using 80/20 split
-* lda_samples for creating LDA topics for the resources in a dataset
+** split_l1o for splitting a dataset into training and test-sets using a leave-one-out method ** split_8020 for splitting a dataset into training and test-sets using 80/20 split ** lda_samples for creating LDA topics for the resources in a dataset

 , second the dataset(-directory):
 * bib for BibSonomy